jkikstra/concordia/notebooks/cmip7/README.md

 - [ ;  :VLLO, ...:H] `check_gridded-scenarios-country-level-reaggregation-to-cedsCountry.py`: checks whether our output grids align with the input historical national emissions data of CEDS

 Other checking scripts that do not always need to be run:
-- [ ;  :VLLO, ...:H] `check_plot-animated-grids.py`: makes animated grids (is very useful, especially for presentations, but also takes very long)
+- [x;  x:VLLO, x:H] `check_plot-animated-grids.py`: makes animated grids (is very useful, especially for presentations, but also takes very long)
 - [ ] `check_gridded-scenarios-cmip7-vs-cmip6.py`: checks timeseries of our output grids to cmip6 scenario output grids
 - [ ] `check_gridded-scenarios-Aircraft-latitude.py`: checks latitudinal profile of aircraft emissions